Undocumented and DACA Students

 For some advanced students (i.e., junior or senior) who may be facing a small gap towards closing in on the payment of tuition, the possibility of a Blue Hen Success Grant may be helpful for you to explore.

-Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) Sites
+Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) Information and Sites

 Though the University does not endorse any particular external resource or guarantee their services, we recognize that there are many resources in our surrounding communities and throughout our region/country that are interested in advocating for undocumented and DACA status students.
 Here is a short sample of some of those: